-Return to RF Topics Menu Page Spread Spectrum Scene
+Return to RF Topics Menu Page

 Impulse Radio & UWB Communications Stuff

-Impulse Radio is another name for UWB - or Ultra Wideband - a technology that is really hitting the big time!
+Impulse Radio is another name for one particular flavor of UWB - or Ultra Wideband - a technology that is really hitting the big time!
 This technology uses extremely short pulses (.1 to 1.5 Nanoseconds) and very low average power in the milliwatt range.
 Ultra Wideband Radiation has been defined as any radiation in which the 3db bandwidth is at least 25% or greater of its center frequency.
 This waveform can be used to transport information by time modulation of the transmitted signal.
 By modulating the signal in time, it is possible to represent a digital "one" with a pulse that arrives earlier than expected, or a digital "zero" with a pulse that arrives later than expected.
 Impulse radio/UWB promises simplicity, low cost, low power consumption, and superior multipath rejection, making it suitable for a broad range of communications, positioning, and radar imaging applications.

 Impulse radio hit the NY Times on December 21, 1998 (you will have to use their FREE online registration script to read this article).
 Also, the US FCC in ET Docket No. 98-153 issued a Notice of Proposed Rule Making (NPRM) on May 10, 2000 concerning this new technology -- and final rulemaking was issued in April 2002.
 For more information on the rulemaking, and on the heated standards battle surrounding this entire area, see our UWB News page.
+Briefly, there has been a huge fight over whether the impulse-based direct sequence style UWB or a multiband approach will be the one who wins out.
+The standards fight ended in a draw, and the marketplace will sort out the winner.

 This page is intended to help you learn more about this exciting technology and search some of the related articles, resources and links on the Internet!